 The principal dentist showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
+For example, upon suggestions made by staff a staff room was created.
 Staff completed 'highly recommended' training as per General Dental Council professional standards.
 The provider supported and encouraged staff to complete continuing professional development.